BladeZhenLei/Homepage/README.md

 See
 https://bladezhenlei.github.io/Gallaries/
-for my archieves of mathematical arts.
+for my archieves of mathematical art.

 Blade (Zhen) <br/>
 :)